 4. Security Deposits

 The security deposit laws are contained in the statewide landlord-tenant act.
-It helps minimize issues in regards to the use and return of tenants’ security deposits.
+It helps minimize issues in regards to the use and return of tenant's deposit.
 The following are some rules.

 - The maximum amount you can ask for as a security deposit should not exceed the equivalent of one month’s rent

-- You must return the deposit back to the tenant within 30 days of them moving out
+- You must return the security deposit money back to the tenant within 30 days of them moving out and the lease term ending

 5. Tenant Evictions

-As a landlord, you have a right to evict your tenant for violating the lease agreement.
-Common lease violations usually involve non-payment of rent, illegal acts and excessive property damage.
+As a landlord, you have a right to evict tenants for violating the lease agreement.
+Common lease violations happen when a tennant fails to pay rent, illegal acts and excessive property damage.
+Squatters, who do not pay a month's rent or sign a lease agreement, can also go through this process.

 - Have a legal reason to evict your tenant